Description

 What is different about the rays of light that reach the eye from an object near the eye, as compared to rays that come from an object far from the eye?

 What is nearsightedness?
-In nearsightedness, what is the issue with the lens?
+In nearsightedness, what is the issue with the eye?
 What type of lens can correct for this?

 What is farsightedness?
-In farsightedness, what is the issue with the lens?
+In farsightedness, what is the issue with the eye?
 What type of lens can correct for this?

 What about a person that needs bi-focals?
-What is the issue with the lens?
+What is the issue with the eye?
 What type of lens can correct for this?
+Which half of the corrective lens do you use to view a close-up object?

 |